 The unit is covered for 1 year.
-This fairly good for a small unit.
+This is fairly good for a small unit.
 Again, as stated earlier, a well-taken care disposer will last long with no serious problem.

-But in case a problem arises, first identify the issue very well, call a repair service and describe the problem thoroughly and do not forget to inquire about the unit warranty.
+But in case a problem arises, first identify the issue very well, call a repair service and describe the problem thoroughly, and do not forget to inquire about the unit warranty.
 Also, ask the customer service representative if the parts and labor will be covered or if you have to purchase any additional parts for repair.

 PROS AND CONS

 Coming down to the pros and cons of the Badger 1 unit, here are the conclusions that I gathered about the unit.

 - Prone to rusting and corrosion over time

 In the end, the unit needs proper care and usage to last a very long time.
 With installations, there wasn’t much trouble in taking out the old sink flange and having to put in a plumbers putty in the Badger 1 unit as the current one installed in the sink was just fine.

 Despite having lots of drawbacks, it still has a solid customer base, it is a proven product and has been in the market for a long time.
 It is advantageous in terms of cost-saving but a bit on the flat side with power and capabilities.
 But then again, if you only need a basic disposer, then this is the unit to buy.